 A panic attack is a feeling of sudden and intense anxiety.

-The symptoms of a panic attack are not dangerous but can be very frightening.
+The symptoms of a panic attack are not dangerous, but they can be very frightening.
 They can make you think that something catastrophic is just about to happen.

-They can feel as though you are having a heart attack, or that you are going to collapse or even die.
+They can feel as though you're having a heart attack, or that you're going to collapse or even die.

-Most panic attacks last somewhere from 5 minutes to half an hour.
+Most panic attacks last between 5 to 30 minutes.

 How to handle a panic attack